16 Study Tips for College: Building good study habits to succeed

 4. Find a Routine

-Getting yourself into a routine is one of the best ways to make sure that studying becomes a part of your everyday habit.
-Determine what time of day works best for you and make a real effort to dedicate that time to reviewing notes.
+Getting yourself into a study routine is one of the best ways to make sure that studying becomes a part of your everyday habit.
+Figure out what time of day works best for you and make a real effort to dedicate that time to reviewing notes, videos, and other related resources.

 Teamwork is Essential